HOME SEARCH ALL TOPICS

-Punishment in an orphanage, early-mid-20th century UK
+Punishment in orphanages, early-mid-20th century UK

-child and an orphanage
+child after punishment in an orphanage

-Extracted from the memoirs of Brenda May Wilson, 1927-2003
+Extracted from the memoirs of Brenda May Wilson, 1927-2003, courtesy of her son, Kevin Flynn

 During my time at the orphanage, I never saw a child get a kiss or a cuddle from any housemother.
 To me at the time, it seemed that housemothers were there just to mete out punishment.